-- All available high school transcripts, including English translation
+- All available high school transcripts, translated into English

 Confirm Your Spot and Pay Tuition

-Your journey begins once you have received your letter of acceptance from Blyth Academy.
-You must accept the offer and pay the deposit by the deadline stated in your letter of acceptance.
-Unfortunately, if your deposit is not paid, you run the risk of losing your spot in the program.
+Your journey to Blyth Academy begins once you have received the emailed formal letter of acceptance from Blyth Academy.
+You must accept the offer and pay the $2,500 deposit by the deadline stated in your letter of acceptance in order to confirm your seat in the program.
+Students who have not submitted all required documents and paid their first tuition installment at least one week prior to the start of classes risk not being able to join classes for the desired Term.

 Apply for Canada Immigration Documents

-A Study Permit is required if studying in Canada for longer than six months.
-You should apply for your study permit as soon as you receive your acceptance letter.
-The process can take 2 weeks to 4 months depending on your country of origin.
+A study permit is required if studying in Canada for longer than six months.
+You should apply for your study permit as soon as you receive your conditional acceptance letter.
+The process can take two weeks to four months depending on your country of origin.

 Students under the age of 18 are considered minors in Ontario and require a custodian.
 Citizenship and Immigration Canada requires that all persons under the age of 18 applying for a study permit have a Custodian living in the local community in Canada.